-W = (30-year Fixed Mort.
+- W = (30-year Fixed Mort.
 Rate, 30-year Fixed Mort.
-Rate2, 30-year Fixed Mort.
-Rate3,

-Time, Time2, Time3, N. Loan Officers, Loan Officers per Applicant)

-X = (Credit Score, Income, Loss Amount, Monthly Fixed Debt,

-Home Value, Home Equity, Renter)

-$$F = ($$ State, Year $)$

-$$L = \{X^2, X^3, X^4, X^5, log(X)\}$$

-where W are our disaster-level controls; X are our individual level control variables; F are our fixed effects; and L is the polynomial representation of our individual level control variables up to the fifth power and logged.
+Rate, - 30-year Fixed Mort.
+Rate, Time, Time, Time, - N. Loan Officers, Loan Officers per Applicant), - X = (Credit Score, Income, Loss Amount, Monthly Fixed Debt, - Home Value, Home Equity, Renter), - F = (State, Year), - $L = \{X^2, X^3, X^4, X^5, \log(X)\},\$ where W are our disaster-level controls; X are our individual level control variables; F are our fixed effects; and L is the polynomial representation of our individual level control variables up to the fifth power and logged.

-36 See Bai and Ng (2008), Caner (2009), Belloni et al. (2012), Belloni et al. (2014b), Belloni et al. (2014a), Belloni et al. (2016), and Chernozhukov et al. (2015) among others for general usage.
-See also Carson et al. (2020) and Collier et al. (2021) for a similar usage.

-In Equation (A2), we estimate the penalized version of the model including the full set of L. In Equation (A3), we then estimate an unpenalized version of the full model using all of the control variables whose coefficients were non-zero in the the first stage (Belloni et al., 2016).
-The included variables and combinations of variables in L^p can be interpreted as the optimal polynomial form of the control variables that can be represented in a limited (via the choice of meta-parameter λ) number of terms. λ is estimated prior to the main estimation, where we chose the value of λ that minimizes the out-of-sample root mean squared error in a 3-fold cross validation procedure.
-We find that our linear set of controls was largely sufficient, with the Lasso procedure only adding 4 (out of a potential 32) new variables: log(Credit Score), Family Size2, log(Loss Amount), and log(Monthly Fixed Debt).
+In Equation (D.1), we estimate the penalized version of the model including the full set of L. In Equation (D.2), we then estimate an unpenalized version of the full model using all of the control variables whose coefficients were nonzero in the the first stage (Belloni et al. (2016)).
+The included variables and combinations of variables in $L^p$ can be interpreted as the optimal polynomial form of the control variables that can be represented in a limited (via the choice of metaparameter $\lambda$ ) number of terms. $\lambda$ is estimated prior to the main estimation, where we chose the value of $\lambda$ that minimizes the out-ofsample root mean squared error in a 3-fold cross-validation procedure.
+We find that our linear set of controls was largely sufficient, with the Lasso procedure only adding 4 (out of a potential 32) new variables: log(Credit Score), Family Size, log(Loss Amount), and log(Monthly Fixed Debt).